mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/service-discovery/index.md

        In the ANSWER section, you can see that the service in this example is running on port  24936.
 IP address 10.0.1.95.

-With the information from these two commands, you know that the Redis service in this cluster is running on 10.0.1.95:24936.
+With the information from these two commands, you know that the Redis service in this cluster is running on the agent node host 10.0.1.95 and using port 24936.

 ### Limitations of using Mesos-DNS
 Using Mesos-DNS for service discovery is appropriate for many applications, but has the following drawbacks: